hortonworks/data-tutorials/tutorials/hdf/nifi-in-trucking-iot/tutorial-2.md

 ## Environment Setup

 We will be working on the **trucking-IoT** project.
-If you have the latest Hortonworks DataFlow (HDF) Sandbox installed, then the demo comes pre-installed.
+If you have the latest Cloudera DataFlow (CDF) Sandbox installed, then the demo comes pre-installed.

 ## Deploy the NiFi DataFlow

 Let's activate the NiFi data flow, so it will process the simulated data and push the data into Kafka Topics.
 Open NiFi at [http://sandbox-hdf.hortonworks.com:9090/nifi/](http://sandbox-hdf.hortonworks.com:9090/nifi/).
-If not, or you do not already have it setup, then refer to [Setup Demo on existing HDF Sandbox](https://github.com/orendain/trucking-iot/tree/master).
+If not, or you do not already have it setup, then refer to [Setup Demo on existing CDF Sandbox](https://github.com/orendain/trucking-iot/tree/master).

 The **Trucking IoT** component template should appear on the NiFi canvas by default as seen below.